mrgusman/dash/README.txt

 Feedback and contributions to the model are welcome (Does it work for you?
 What needs cleanup?
 Can you animate wing bending as function of g-loading or rolling moment?)

+All code is from scratch, but the AC file is courtesy of SunLightEagle model for CRRC sim.

 Keep it low and slow,
 -Marshall Gusman